 How many calories in the form of rice, bread, and noodles should you consume per day to still maintain a healthy lifestyle?

-The Nutrition Department of the Ministry of Health (MOH) recently posted a simple summary of how much starchy foods you should eat.
+The Nutrition Department of the Ministry of Health (MOH) has a simple summary of how much starchy foods you should eat.
 It depends on how active you are, of course.

-If you are not active, especially if all you do is stay at home (like you should), the MOH recommends that you consume 1500 calories per day.
+If you are not active, especially if all you do is stay at home (esepcially for those still working from home!), the MOH recommends that you consume 1500 calories per day.
 This may include one serving of rice (two ladles or 100g) and one serving of white bread (two slices), three times a day.

 If you are moderately active, you can bump your caloric intake to 1800 per day with two servings of rice, one serving of chapati (one slice), and one serving of bread, up to four times a day.